javascript-studio/schema/README.md

   value is invalid, or on an attempt to read an undefined property.
 When using the writer with `JSON.stringify` it will throw if non-optional values are missing.
+- `data = schema.verify(writer)`: Checks if any properties are missing in the given writer and returns the unwrapped data.

 ## License